THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #2.
 Worthy turns around and funds a fully secured loan to a small business for a higher interest rate.

-As the small business makes payments on the loan, Worthy takes a cut of the money they earn and pays it to you including interest.
+As the small business makes payments on the loan, Worthy takes a cut of the money they earn and pays it to you, including interest.
+When the loan is paid back in full, your initial investment is used to fund another loan to a small business.

 Again, here is a great visual to understand the process.

-You are not locked into having your money invested in a bond for any amount of time.
+The great thing about Worthy bonds is that you can withdraw your money any time!
+You are not locked into having your money invested in a bond for any specific amount of time.

-How To Get Started Investing In Worthy Bonds
+How To Get Started?

-The easiest way is online.
+The easiest way to start investing in Worthy bonds is doing it online.

-Using The Worthy Bonds App
+Using the Worthy Bonds App

-As great as it is to invest as little as $10 at a time, Worthy Financial offers another way for you to invest your money and earn 5%.
+As great as it is to invest only $10 at a time, Worthy Financial offers another way to invest your money and earn 5% – the Worthy Bonds app.

-Then when you spend money using your linked cards, Worthy will round up the spare change from your purchases to the nearest dollar.
+The free app lets you link your debit and credit cards to it.
+When you spend money using these cards, Worthy will round up the spare change from your purchases to the nearest dollar.
+When your round-ups total $10, your money is invested in a bond, and you start earning interest.

 For example, let’s say you eat lunch out and spend $12.40.
-Worthy will round this purchase up to $13 and will earmark the $0.60 to buy another Worthy Bond.
+Worthy will round this purchase up to $13 and will earmark the $0.60 to buy another Bond.

-Note you won’t buy a bond until you have $10 in round ups.
+Note: You won’t buy a bond until you have $10 in round-ups.

 Questions And Answers With Sally Outlaw